eldipa/xoz/README.md

 Subclasses of `BlockArray` handle the implementation details:

- - `VectorBlockArray` (`vector_block_array.cpp`) is the simplest and easier to understand how a block array works.
+ - `VectorBlockArray` (`vector_block_array.cpp`) is the simplest and easier to understand how a block array works, fully in-memory (mostly for testing).
  - `SegmentBlockArray` (`segment_block_array.cpp`) is the most complex as it implements a block array in terms of a `io` stream (it is a code to read once a `BlockArray` and  `IOSegment` are well understood).
- - `Repository` (in the `xoz/repo/` folder) uses a file as a backed;
+ - `FileBlockArray` (`file_block_array.cpp`) uses a file as a backed;
-   more details below.

-### Repository - `xoz/repo/` folder

-The `Repository` (in `repository.h`) is an abstraction of the underlying file which may be a disk-based file or an in-memory file.

-`openclose.cpp` deals how to create, open and close a repository and how to handle disk and in-memory based files.

-`fpresize.cpp` knows how to shrink and grow a file in a cross-platform way.

-`hdrtrailer.cpp` is an auxiliary file to read and write the XOZ header and trailer structures.
+   supports an additional allocation of a small space at the end of the block array and has two implementation modes: in memory and in disk.

 ### SegmentAllocator - `xoz/alloc/` folder